 You should be approaching sales recruiting in a similar way, by creating your ideal “candidate persona.”
 Most sales employers, sales leaders and talent teams don’t take the time to establish their ideal candidate persona upfront; this negatively impacts both the hiring team and the candidate.
 This is why, at TitanHouse, we walk our clients through the process of identifying the kind of candidates they are looking for.

 How do you establish a great candidate persona?
 First, look at your current team.
 What are the characteristics and experiences that are common among your top performing team members?
 Do they have similar industry experiences, similar product experiences, or similar client-level experiences (C-suite versus user level)?
 Are there more junior sales reps or more established sales reps?
 Do your current reps have more new business experience or more business renewal experience?

-Keep in mind that your ideal candidate persona may actually not fit these same boxes.
+During the sales recruitment process, keep in mind that your ideal candidate persona may actually not fit these same boxes.
 If you are looking for a balanced team, your ideal candidate may be the person who has experience in the areas very few of your current team members do.
 However, if your business requires more candidates of a certain type of experience, you may end up filling your team with people of similar backgrounds.

 Second, look at the top producers from competitive businesses.
 There’s always that rep you would love to steal away from your biggest competitor.
 Who would you love to have on your team?
 What are their common characteristics?